Learn to sell homemade products using tips from someone who has been making, using, and selling natural beauty & cleaning products for years!

 Consider handing out samples.
 I give out small samples of my soap with a business card attached, and the name of the soap printed on the back.

-Give ample choices; if you have only three bars to choose from, you’ll get far less sales than if you have 12 types.
+Give ample choices; if you have only three bars to choose from, you’ll get far fewer sales than if you have 12 types.

 Getting More Exposure

-Consider building a website that not only gives detailed product information, but also includes a shopping cart so products can easily be purchased.
-Two free websites are Webs.com and Wix.com.
+Consider building a website when selling homemade products.
+Be sure to give detailed product information and also include a shopping cart so products can easily be purchased online.
+Two free websites building platforms are Webs.com and Wix.com.
 You can set up a limited cart and sell right from there.

 Create a brochure that matches the website and your overall theme.
 Have them available for your customers and add one to each bag with every sale.